-The aggregate direct compensation we paid to our executive officers as a group (four persons) for the year ended 31 December 2007 was approximately \$2.8 million, which included approximately \$1.3 million in bonuses and approximately \$18,000 in funds set aside or accrued to provide for life insurance, retirement, or similar benefits.
+The aggregate direct compensation we paid to our executive officers as a group (four persons) for the year ended December 31, 2008 was approximately \$3.0 million, which included approximately \$1.4 million in bonuses and approximately \$60,000 in funds set aside or accrued to provide for health and life insurance, retirement, or similar benefits.
+On November 19, 2008, our executive officers as a group were also granted 102,000 share options, with an exercise price of \$7.10 and an expiration date of November 18, 2018, and 102,000 restricted share units through our 2007 Share Incentive Plan.
 This amount does not include expenses we incurred for other payments, including dues for professional and business associations, business travel and other expenses.
-We did not pay our officers who also serve as directors any separate compensation for their directorship during 2007, other than reimbursements for travel expenses.
+We did not pay our officers who also serve as directors any separate compensation for their directorship during 2008, other than reimbursements for travel expenses.

-All of our full-time employees, including employees of our direct and indirect subsidiaries and dedicated agents and our executive officers, were eligible to participate in our 2007 Short Term Incentive Plan.
-Under that plan, all eligible employees received an incentive award based on their respective job classification and our return on equity.
-In 2007, each of our executive officers received greater than 200% of his target incentive award.
-For fiscal year 2007, all of our full-time employees, including employees of our direct and indirect subsidiaries and dedicated agents and our executive officers, were eligible to participate in our 2007 Short Term Incentive Plan.
+All of our full-time employees, including employees of our direct and indirect subsidiaries and dedicated agents and our executive officers, were eligible to participate in our 2008 Short Term Incentive Plan.
+Under that plan, all eligible employees received an incentive award based on their respective job classification and our return on assets and earnings per share.
+In 2008, each of our executive officers received 200% of his target incentive award.

-The aggregate direct compensation we paid to our directors who are not officers for their services as directors as a group for the year ended 31 December 2007 was approximately \$298,000, including \$72,000 paid to Halco as a management fee and consulting fees paid to certain of our directors.
+The aggregate direct compensation we paid to our directors who are not officers for their services as directors as a group for the year ended December 31, 2008 was approximately \$547,000.
 Some directors were also reimbursed for expenses incurred in order to attend board or committee meetings.

-Votes Required
+Vote Required

-Adoption of Proposal One requires the affirmative vote of a majority of the votes cast at the 2008 Annual Meeting.
+Approval of the re-election of each of Messrs.
+James A. Owens, Isam K. Kabbani and James E. McQueen as a Class II director requires the affirmative vote of a majority of the votes cast at the 2009 Annual Meeting.

-The Board of Directors unanimously recommends a vote FOR the approval of the re-election of each of Messrs.
-Neil I. Jowell, Cecil Jowell, David M.

-Nurek and Hendrik Roux van der Merwe as a Class III Director as set forth in Proposal One.
+Our board of directors unanimously recommends a vote FOR the approval of the re-election of each of Messrs.
+James A. Owens, Isam K. Kabbani and James E. McQueen as a Class II director as set forth in Proposal One.